Course Outline – Drama

 Year 9 to 11 – Drama is offered at GCSE and consists of three units:

 Component one: Devising Theatre.
 A practical unit, internally assessed, accompanied by a portfolio of evidence and an evaluation of performance.

 Component two: Performance from a text, a second practical unit assessed by an external examiner.

 Component three: The study of a set text in preparation for the examination in the Summer Term of Year 11.
-Students also have to produce a live theatre analysis and evaluation and are therefore given opportunities to attend trips to the theatre.
-Recently they have seen “Wicked”, “Matilda” and “The Turn of the Screw”.
+Students also have to produce a live theatre analysis and evaluation and are therefore given opportunities to attend trips to the theatre to see shows such as “Wicked”, “Matilda” and “The Turn of the Screw”.